IamSreeman/IamSreeman.github.io/_posts/2021-06-11-relativity-textbooks-review.md

 2) Hobson; Efstathiou; Lasenby  (2006). *General Relativity: An Introduction for Physicists*.
 Cambridge University Press.

-This book is at a similar level to Carroll, but it doesn't discuss QFT in Curved Spacetime.
-Instead the remaining parts are more complete than Carroll.
+This book is at a similar level to Carroll's, but it doesn't discuss QFT in Curved Spacetime.
+Instead, the remaining parts are more complete than Carroll's.

 3) Ryder, Lewis (2009). *Introduction to General Relativity*.
 Cambridge University Press.

-This book is at a similar level to Carroll.
+This book is at a similar level to Carroll's.
 It is similar in style to Ryder's QFT book.

 4) D'Inverno, Ray (1992). *Introducing Einstein’s Relativity*.
 Oxford University Press.

-This book is slightly easier and at a lower level and to the above books.
+This book is slightly easier and at a lower level than to the above books.
 Still a good book.
 ## General relativity intermediate books
 1) Padmanabhan, Thanu (2010). *GRAVITATION FOUNDATIONS AND FRONTIERS*.
 Cambridge University Press.

-This book is somewhat more complete and rigorous than Carroll.
+This book is somewhat more complete and rigorous than Carroll's.
 It discusses QFT in Curved Spacetime.
-In the end there is a chapter on emergent gravity(the author works in this area) which is not found in almost any other textbook.
+In the end, there is a chapter on emergent gravity(the author works in this area) which is not found in almost any other textbook.
 One good thing is this book contains projects at the end of each chapter which will be useful to students.

 2) Straumann, Norbert (2012). *General Relativity* (2nd ed.).
 Springer.